 Although homeowners normally carry liability for personal injuries at a property, the devil is in the detail.
 Under normal circumstances, the homeowner would have a responsibility to warn visitors that the zip line may not be safe for younger children given the lack of a seat.
 However, the boy was too young to use the zip-line himself and his own father placed him there.
 The danger should have been obvious to the father as an adult and a parent.
 Thus, this particular detail made all the difference in the case.

 The court’s ruling does make practical sense.
 Any parent who’s ever had a playdate with other parents and kids would understand this.
 When you see other kids misbehaving or doing something they shouldn’t, it’s tough to say anything when the kids’ own parents are present and seem okay with it.
-Liability for personal injuries at a property go beyond the simple fact of who owns the property and/or who installed the zip-line.
+Liability for personal injuries at a property goes beyond the simple fact of who owns the property and/or who installed the zip-line.
 Parental responsibility and the specific circumstances surrounding an accident are always important.